ANU-HPC/aiwc-for-the-masses/paper/paper.md

 From examining these highly accurate predictions we propose that Architecture-Independent Workload Characterization (AIWC) metrics are also useful in determining the suitability of a code for potential accelerators.
 To this end, we extend the usability of AIWC by supporting additional programming languages common to accelerator-based High-Performance Computing (HPC).
 We use two compilers to perform source-to-source level translation from CUDA-to-OpenCL, OpenMP-to-OpenCL and OpenACC-to-OpenCL and extend the usefulness of the AIWC tool by evaluating the base execution behaviour on these outputs.
-Essentially, we examine how AIWC metrics change between OpenMP, OpenACC, CUDA and OpenCL implementations of identical applications commonly used in scientific benchmarking.
+Essentially, we examine how AIWC metrics change between OpenMP, OpenACC, CUDA and OpenCL implementations of identical applications.
+This is useful to guide a developer through optimizations, extend predictions for scheduling over languages and evaluate differences between compilers, frameworks and toolchains.

 "
 keywords: "architecture independent workload characterization, portability, OpenCL, CUDA, OpenACC, OpenMP"